sbutori/aws-saa-03-notes/0 - Tech Fundamentals/notes.md

 We will cover the basics of NAT, including how it works, its different types, and the benefits and drawbacks of using NAT.
 - NAT is a process designed to address growing shortages of IPv4 addresses
 - Translates Private IPv4 addresses to Public and back as they cannot communicate otherwise.
 This is what gets Private IPs on the internet
--- Publically routable addresses (must be unique)
+  - Publicly routable addresses (must be unique)
--- Private addresses (don't need to be unique, can be used multiple places)
+  - Private addresses (don't need to be unique, can be used multiple places)
 - Router is an example of a NAT device

 #### Types of NATs (3)